Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Wagga Wagga - East had a median taxpayer income of $54,167 and an average income of $66,030 in the financial year 2022, according to AreaSearch's aggregation of ATO data.
-This compares with Rest of NSW's median income of $49,459 and average income of $62,998 for the same period.
-By September 2025, based on a 12.61% growth in wages since financial year 2022, estimated incomes would be approximately $60,997 (median) and $74,356 (average).
-Census data shows that Wagga Wagga - East's household, family, and personal incomes cluster around the 53rd percentile nationally.
-Income brackets indicate that 33.2% of residents fall within the $1,500 to $2,999 income range, with 5,714 individuals in this bracket.
-This pattern is similar to surrounding regions where 29.9% of the population occupies this income range.
+Wagga Wagga - East SA2 had an income level above the national average according to AreaSearch aggregated ATO data for financial year 2022.
+Its median income among taxpayers was $54,167 and average income stood at $66,030, compared to Rest of NSW's figures of $49,459 and $62,998 respectively.
+Based on a 12.61% increase since financial year 2022, estimated incomes as of September 2025 would be approximately $60,997 (median) and $74,356 (average).
+Census data shows household, family and personal incomes in Wagga Wagga - East cluster around the 53rd percentile nationally.
+Income brackets indicate that 33.2% of residents (5,714 individuals) fall within the $1,500 - 2,999 income range, similar to surrounding regions where 29.9% occupy this range.
 After housing costs, residents retain 87.7% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the fifth decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income